-Blood transfusion is an effective and proven treatment for some severe complications of sickle cell disease.footnote 2
+Blood transfusion is an effective and proven treatment for some severe complications of sickle cell disease. footnote 1

 Blood transfusions reduce the risk of some complications of sickle cell disease and reduce symptoms of severe anemia.

-A person receiving many blood transfusions will gradually collect too much iron in the body (iron overload).
+Over time, a person who gets many blood transfusions will collect too much iron in the body (iron overload).
 Very high levels of iron can lead to hemochromatosis, which can be fatal if untreated.

 Iron chelation treatment can help rid the body of excess iron.

 A transfusion reaction can result from mismatched blood type.
-And it may occur immediately or days later.
+It may happen right away or days later.
 An acute transfusion reaction ranges from mild (fever, chills, and rash) to severe (shock, severe anemia, painful event, and death).

 Donated blood is carefully screened for diseases before it is used.
-It is very rare for a disease to be transmitted through donated blood.
+It's very rare for a disease to be transmitted through donated blood.